thang-qt/Readn/readme.md

 ## Enhanced Features

-- **AI Features**: Article summarization, feed briefings, interactive chat, and text selection actions (explain/summarize).
+- **AI Features**: Article summarization, interactive chat, and text selection actions (explain/summarize).
 All AI features can be individually disabled.
 - **Discussion integration**: Allow fetching and displaying comment threads from Hacker News and Lobste.rs when available for articles.

 The app remains a single binary with an embedded database (SQLite) for easy deployment.